-When first discussing profilers with the uninitiated, there is sometimes some confusion as to how they differ from an imaging scanning sonar or a sidescan sonar.
+When first discussing profiling sonars with the uninitiated, there is often some confusion as to how they differ from an imaging scanning sonar or a sidescan sonar.

 First of all, let’s look at the difference between a scanning sonar and a sidescan sonar.
 With a scanning sonar, a small transducer emitting thousands of ultra sonic audio pulses per second is rotated about an axis using a small motor to drive it.
 The transducer rotates around an axis much as a lighthouse lamp rotates.
 In contrast, a sidescan sonar has a fixed transducer which also emits thousands of pulses per second but its movement is a linear one generated by towing the transducer through the water rather then an angular movement achieved with a motor.

 Next we must differentiate between an imaging sonar and a profiling sonar.
 Imaging sonars are typically used to provide an image of the seabed or water column much as a radar does on land.
 They provide a multicolored (‘chromatic’) display which shows stronger echo returns as brighter colors than points with weaker echos.
 E.g. you may get a bright yellow image from a strong return off of the side of a steel shipwreck and dark blue image off of the weak return from a smooth sand bed.

 A profiling sonar on the other hand provides a digitized version of the echo returns.
 The sonar’s processor looks at the return signal for each pulse and decides where along that pulse’s return time lays the strongest return.
 Rather than providing an analog range of colors for each pulse it provides a single dot or x,y point at the point of strongest return.

 Another differentiating factor between imaging and profiling sonars is the shape of the transducers beam pattern.
 An imaging sonar is typically a fan beam whereas the profiler emits a beam pattern like a spot or pencil beam.